Skip to Content

 helpful to have a friend or family member go to your appointments with you.

-curative treatment or both, tell your doctor.
 Also, share your advance

-directive with your doctor.
+directives with your doctor.

 It can be hard to talk with your loved ones about death.
 But it is important to discuss your choices while you can speak for yourself.